-Chiba is undoubtedly most well-known for Tokyo Disney Resort and Narita Airport, but that is not all the prefecture, which borders Tokyo to the west, has to offer.
+Chiba is undoubtedly most well-known for Tokyo Disney Resort and Narita Airport, but that is not all the prefecture, which borders Tokyo to the east, has to offer.
 Filled with nature and hidden gems, there’s plenty to explore if you’re willing to dig a little deeper.
 To get you started, here are three unique things to do in Chiba that are sure to add a little spice to your Instagram feed!

 1. Nomizo Falls (濃溝の滝)/Kameiwa Cave (亀岩の洞窟)

 This formerly little-known spot exploded to prominence after gaining Instagram fame for its mystical natural lighting.
 Between the early hours of 6:30am to 7:30am, morning sunlight filters through the cave hole to reflect on the water, creating a picturesque sight many liken to a Studio Ghibli scene.

 To get the optimal angle of light (i.e. so that the reflection combines to create a sideways love heart), the best time of year to go is March or September.
 However, getting a glimpse of the sunlight streak also requires to conditions to be just right – it has to be a sunny morning, and you have to go between the early hours while the sun is still relatively low.
 If you come too late, like we did (arrived at around 8:20am), you’ll just be greeted by the sight of an ordinary hole.

 While still pretty in its own way, without the mystical lighting it is hardly worth waking up at 4am and driving hours from Tokyo for.
 It’s also worth noting that the cave is not natural, but man-made.
 Apparently, it was dug around 350 years ago by farmers to supply water to rice paddies.
 The morning we went, there were men chainsawing through felled tree trunks.
 So it seems the spot is still used by locals for various means.
 Fireflies can also be seen here in the summer, apparently.